19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Because we are tucked away on the western end of Canada, some people wonder if we are part of the US.

-Just like New York, Alaska is one of the 50 states of the US.
-The US Dollar is the official and only currency we use in Alaska.
+Like New York, Alaska is one of the 50 states of the US.
+The US Dollar is the official and only currency used in Alaska.

 Tipping